en

 Honkoji Temple hydrangeas

-Honkoji Temple is the family temple of the Fukozu-Matsudaira clan.
-It is also known as the Temple of Hydrangeas in Mikawa.
-Here about 10,000 hydrangea shrubs bloom around the temple, decorating it with different shades of pastel colors.
+Honkoji Temple, the family temple of the Fukozu-Matsudaira clan, is also known as the Temple of Hydrangeas in Mikawa.
+Approximately 10,000 hydrangea shrubs bloom around the temple, adorning it with various pastel shades.

 Honkoji Temple (本光寺)